pratikanthi/uidev/challenge01/README.md

 2. Email
 3. Password (password should be hidden when typing)

-*Try to show the error messages inline with the form.
+**Try to show the error messages inline with the form.
 Also, they should be hidden once the correct input has been submitted.Avoid using alert().
-Show a thank you message after the form has been successfully validated*
+Show a thank you message after the form has been successfully validated**

-Try to make the UI as slick as possible and put your code on Github by Sunday afternoon 3:00pmsa
+Try to make the UI as slick as possible and put your code on Github by Sunday afternoon 3:00, 26/02/2017

 .